PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-16 16:41:41
+Last updated: 2024-04-16 16:42:17
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: You're like Hitler!
+But even Hitler cared about Germany or something. - Morty Smith